Metric geometry of locally compact groups: Coarse properties and large-scale properties

+\begin{exe} Recall that the \textbf{torsion-free rank} of an abelian group $A$ is the dimension of the $\Q$-vector space $A \otimes_{\Z} \Q$.
+The asymptotic dimension of any countable discrete abelian group is equal to its torsion-free rank \cite[Proposition 9.4]{BCRZ--14}.

-For every $n \ge 2$, the following spaces have asymptotic dimension $n$: the Euclidean space $\mathbf E^n$, the free abelian group $\Z^n$ (with a word metric), the hyperbolic space $\mathbf H^n$, and fundamental groups of closed hyperbolic manifolds (covered by $\mathbf H^n$).
-See \cite{BeDr--11}, in particular Proposition 6 (for $\R^n$) and Corollary 22 (for $\mathbf{H}^n$). \end{exe}
+For every $n \ge 2$, the following spaces have asymptotic dimension $n$: the Euclidean space $\mathbf E^n$, the free abelian group $\Z^n$ (with a word metric), the hyperbolic space $\mathbf H^n$, and fundamental groups of closed hyperbolic $n$-manifolds (covered by $\mathbf H^n$).
+See \cite{BeDr--11}, in particular Proposition 6 (for $\R^n$) and Corollary 22 (for $\mathbf{H}^n$); see also \cite{BeDr--08} and \cite{NoYu--12}. \end{exe}